salmaqnsGH/topup-game-be/README.md

     `npm start`

 6. Open admin dashboard:
     Access the app in your browser at `http://localhost:[PORT]`.
-Note that this url is also used for API base url
+    Note: this url is also used for API base-url

 ## Import Example Data